 Day Trip to Cotswolds Itinerary Map

-Here are a few words of wisdom to help make your Cotswolds driving tour a success:
+Here are a few words of wisdom to help make your Cotswolds self drive tour a success:

 - As noted above, there’s limited parking in most Cotswolds villages.
 If there’s not a dedicated car park, or the car park is full, you’ll need to look for street parking just outside the village center.
 Some residential areas are permit parking only, so be sure to check posted signs before you walk away from your car.